How Do Applications Work?

 Templates

-When it comes to the templates, Nette uses the Latte template system.
-That's why the
+Speaking of templates, Nette uses the Latte templating system.
+That's why template

-.
-Latte is used because it is the most secure template system for PHP, and at
+extension.
+Latte is used primarily because it's the most secure templating system for PHP, and

-In template we create a links to other presenters & actions as follows:
+In the template, you create links to other presenters & actions like this:

 <a n:href="Product:show $productId">product detail</a>